RehIjnek/ufa-scraper/README.md

 # ufa-scraper
 Web Scraper & ELO Ranker for UFA statistics

-TODO:
+**TODO:**
-- need to implement elo ranker
+- Need to implement elo ranker
-- need to figure out how i want to store data (currently csv files)
+- Need to figure out how i want to store data (currently csv files)
-- how can i make this scraping more efficient?
+- How can i make this scraping more efficient?
-- what are best practices for splitting scraping jobs?
+- What are best practices for splitting scraping jobs?
-- tbd...
+- Tbd...

-Event Types
+**Event Types**
+These event types were derived from the backend information that was scraped.

 | `t`    | **Meaning**                               |
 | ------ | ----------------------------------------- |
 | **50** | Start-of-game                             |